BrianSward/reading-notes/class5.md

 CSS is a rule-based language where declarations, which take the form of property and value pairs, specify the properties.
 A CSS stylesheet will contain many such rules, written one after the other.

-    _Note: You can find links to all the CSS property pages (along with other CSS features) listed on the MDN CSS reference_
+    _Note_: You can find links to all the CSS property pages (along with other CSS features) listed on the MDN CSS reference

 - CSS is broken down into modules